 Roshini has been external and internal examiner of fourteen PhDs, including both practice-based and written theses.
 She has particular expertise in practice-based research and welcomes PhD applications that address any of the above-described areas.

 Roshini is currently developing an international research network on archives with CREAM and contributing to the forthcoming volume for the Peter Lang Transnational Cultures book series Framing the Critical Decade: After the Black Arts Movement.
-She is also a visual arts editor for Small Axe: A Caribbean Journal of Criticism published by Duke University Press and edited by David Scott.
+She has also been a visual arts editor for Small Axe: A Caribbean Journal of Criticism published by Duke University Press and edited by David Scott (2013 - 2018).

 For details of all my research outputs, visit my WestminsterResearch profile.